calum-kennedy-98/calum-kennedy-98.github.io/_publications/2009-10-01-paper-title-number-1.md

 Prevalence of wood burners was positively correlated with age and negatively correlated with measures of social deprivation.
 Prevalence of wood burners in EPCs has increased since 2009.

-Conclusions: EPCs are a valuable data source which policymakers can use to target local interventions or extend existing restrictions on solid fuel burning.
+EPCs are a valuable data source which policymakers can use to target local interventions or extend existing restrictions on solid fuel burning.
 Our method is transparent, up-to-date, and portable to other countries where similar EPC data is available.
 The relationship between social deprivation and prevalence of wood burning heat sources highlights important issues of environmental justice.
 Epidemiological analyses of